ttskch/bulkony/README.md

 Of course you can implement previewing feature with validation.

-In this example, if `App\UserRowVisitor` implements `ValidatableRowVisitorInterface`, `$preview` holds whole validation errors automatically 👍
+In this example, if `App\UserRowVisitor` implements `ValidatableRowVisitorInterface`, `$preview` holds whole validation errors automatically.